High School Summer Scholars Biology Research Immersion Program: Summer 2016

 Prepare a 10 minute PowerPoint presentation at the completion of their research and from that a large-format poster.

-A Poster Presentation and Celebration for students, families, teachers, mentors and faculty will take place on Friday, August 7 at the Buck Institute.
+A Poster Presentation and Celebration for students, families, teachers, mentors and faculty will take place on the last day of the internship at the Buck Institute.

 ELIGIBILITY: High school students who are completing 10th and 11th grades.